codeenigma/ce-lightsail-launcher/README.md

 3. Click 'Create Instance'
 4. Select 'Linux/Unix'
 5. Select 'OS Only'
-6. Select 'Debian 10.8' or 'Debian 11.4' (either should work)
+6. Select one of the 'Debian' images (any should work)
 7. Click 'Add Launch Script'
 8. Open [`launcher.sh`](https://github.com/codeenigma/ce-lightsail-launcher/blob/main/launcher.sh) in a new window
 9. Copy it to your clipboard using the 'copy raw contents' button in the top right
 10. Close it so you go back to Lightsail and paste into the 'Add Launch Script' text box
-11. Make sure the correct SSH key is selected
+11. Make sure the correct SSH key is selected (you can create one inline if needed, but make sure you download the private part)
-12. Choose an instance plan (you can use the $10 free for 3 months plan but the installation will be a little slow)
+12. Choose an instance plan (you can use the $12 free for 3 months plan but the installation will be a little slow)
 13. Click the 'Create instance' button

-Now you will need to be patient, especially if you selected the $10 plan, because the demo content generation takes about an hour to complete on smaller plans.
+Now you will need to be patient, especially if you selected the $12 plan, because the demo content generation takes about an hour to complete on smaller plans.
 Once the demo content generation is completed you will find LocalGov Drupal runs just fine.
-Set up is obviously quicker with a $20 instance plan or higher, but is no longer free tier.
+Set up is obviously quicker with a $24 instance plan or higher, but is no longer free tier.

 ### Launching LocalGov Drupal
 Once you have waited a while you can go to your Lightsail Instances page and click on your instance.
 Under 'Metrics' you should be able to see if your instance is running hot or not.
 If the metrics show CPU has settled down to a low number, you can be sure the installer is done.
 To launch LocalGov Drupal: